oziee/ha-solcast-solar/info.md

 v3.0.25

 - removed PR for 3.0.24 - caused errors in the forecast graph
-- fixed HA 2022.11 cant add forcast to solar dashboard
+- fixed HA 2022.11 can't add forcast to solar dashboard

 v3.0.24